carlosm22700/NEED-ecommerce/README.md

 - Option for users to creae and manage wishlist
 - Mutiple currency and language support for a global user base
 - Customer reviews, and option to add own rating

+## Contribution Guidelines

+Thank you for considering contributing to our project!
+I appreciate any contributions that can improve the project, fix bugs, or add new features.
+Please follow the guidelines below for a smooth collaboration process.

+### Bug Reports and Feature Requests

+If you encounter a bug or have a feature request, please open an issue on our GitHub repository.
+Provide detailed information about the problem or the requested feature, including steps to reproduce the issue if applicable.

+### Pull Requests

+I welcome pull requests for bug fixes, improvements, or new features.
+To contribute code to the project, follow these steps:

+1. Fork the repository and create your branch from `main`.
+2. Ensure your code follows the project's coding conventions and style guide.
+3. Include tests to ensure the correctness of your changes.
+4. Make sure your code passes all existing tests.
+5. Write clear and concise commit messages.
+6. Submit a pull request to the `main` branch.

+I will review your pull request promptly.

+### Code Style and Conventions

+To maintain a consistent codebase, please adhere to the following code style and conventions:

+- Follow the styling for the project.
+- Use meaningful and descriptive variable and function names.
+- Write clear and concise comments

+I appreciate your contributions in making this project better!